-- (2) Priority improvements (a): The company build up the IT safety risk management structure, set up IT safety policy and reveal in website or annual report. (b): The company set diversification policy for board members.
-And reveal the implementation in website or annual report. (c): The annual report reveals the major work items of the Audit Committee and implementation.
+(a): The company build up the IT safety risk management structure, set up IT safety policy and reveal in website or annual report.

+(b): The company set diversification policy for board members.
+And reveal the implementation in website or annual report.

+(c): The annual report reveals the major work items of the Audit Committee and implementation.
+Priority improvements